stevencorrea/xyz-liatrio/docs/design.md

 I also approached this thinking that once the infrastructure was defined, there would be little, if any iteration (similar to a conventional data center).

 Deleting and recreating the environment isn't as elegant as I'd like it to be.
-There is a cart/horse race condition where we need a resource group to grant the service principal
+There is a cart/horse race condition in my implementation that involves some manual effort on the onset of the environment.

 Finally, I designed the (very) high level architecture diagram to be consumed by non-technical folk.
 The GH Action runner is applying the k8s manifest which is then reaching out to ACR for the image etc.